DRehan003/Analyzing-Stock-Performance-and-building-a-Dashboard/README.md

 <h3> Final Verdict: </h3>

-The share price and revenue both increase over time, which suggests that __Tesla’s stock is good for investment.__
+The share price and revenue both increase over time, which suggests that __Tesla’s stock is good to invest in.__
 <br>
 <br>
 <br>